Temporal rich club phenomenon and its formation mechanisms: Results

-For the TRC phenomenon, we report in Figure~\ref{Fig:TRC:M}(c) the coefficients from the actual N-nutrient trade network and the coefficients from the null model, respectively. $k = 200$ is a relatively obvious position for the coefficient change in $M(k,\Delta)$.
-This change is earlier than in the random network.
-The increase in the TRC coefficient indicates that the association between club members is getting stronger and more stable.
-In the club $\mathscr{G}_{>200}$, the result of $M(200, 1)>0.8$ reveals a high density of immediate association, but this association does not maintain a stable state in the long term.
-The central club $\mathscr{G}_{>280}$ has not only $M(280, 1)=1$ but also $M(280, 25)=1$.
-This incredibly long-term stability in time certainly highlights the cornerstone role of this club for the system.
-Regarding the TRC coefficients $M_{\mathrm{rnd}}(k, \Delta)$ of the random network generated by the null model, note that the $M_{\mathrm{rnd}}(k, \Delta)$ is the mean of 1000 random simulations.
-An important point is that the $M_{\mathrm{rnd}}(k, \Delta)$ start increasing later as $k$ increases and decay more rapidly as $\Delta$ increases.
-Due to the null model's preservation of permanently stable links, the TRC coefficients in the random network reaching a local maximum imply that the club is a steady-state core structure.
-For the club $\mathscr{G}_{>280}$, further increase in $k$ would remove the nodes in the central position, Spain and Germany.
-This makes the stability within the club instead reduce.
-So we consider $\mathscr{G}_{>280}$ as the most central structure of the N-nutrient trade system.
-For this, we give the mathematical definition equation of the stable core club $\mathscr{G}_{>k^{*}}$, which need to have
+In Fig.~\ref{Fig:TRC:M}(c), we present the TRC coefficients from the N-nutrient trade network and the coefficients from the null model. $M(k,\Delta)$ exhibits a noticeable change at $k = 200$, occurring earlier than in the random network.
+The increasing TRC coefficient suggests a strengthening and stabilizing association between club members.
+For the club $\mathscr{G}{>200}$, the result of $M(200, 1)>0.8$ indicates a high density of immediate association, though not maintaining a stable state.
+The central club $\mathscr{G}{>280}$ boasts not only $M(280, 1)=1$ but also $M(280, 25)=1$.
+The long-term stability underscores the cornerstone role of this club for the system.
+Considering the TRC coefficients $M_{\mathrm{rnd}}(k, \Delta)$ of the random network generated by the null model, derived from the mean of 1000 random simulations, a crucial observation is that $M_{\mathrm{rnd}}(k, \Delta)$ begins increasing later as $k$ increases and decays more rapidly as $\Delta$ increases.
+The TRC coefficients in the random network reaching a local maximum suggest that the club represents a steady-state core structure, thanks to the null model's preservation of permanently stable links.
+For the club $\mathscr{G}{>280}$, a further increase in $k$ would eliminate the central nodes, Spain and Germany, reducing stability within the club.
+Therefore, we consider $\mathscr{G}{>280}$ as the most central structure of the N-nutrient trade system.
+For this, we provide the mathematical definition equation of the stable core club $\mathscr{G}{>k^{*}}$, which must satisfy

-For the N-nutrient trade network, there is another core structure $\mathscr{G}_{>315}$ that fits this definition, which is the ultimate binary structure, Netherlands and USA.
-In a practical sense, the core structure with more club members will be more influential.